LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Accelerator front-end development

-* Certification exam
 ]
 ---
 class: center

-# Goals
+# Goal

-### Knowledge

-> Your ambition is to make you a confident and independent developer, <br/>ready to participate in Litium projects.
+> The goal of this education is to make you a confident and independent
+> developer, ready to **participate** in Litium projects.
+>

-> You will know how to implement most requirements, <br/>and know where to find answers when you don´t.
+> You will know how to setup Litium, implement most requirements,
+> and know where to find answers when you don´t.

---
-### Certification

-> A Litium Developer Certification is a quality mark that build customer trust.

-> Litium Certifications also add business value to partner organizations.

 ---
 name: Features